studio-b-co-kr/remedi_flutter_plugins/remedi_vimeo_player/README.md

   We use better player to play vimeo.

-  'VimeoVideo' provide .mp4 and .m3u8 url.
+  'VimeoVideo' class provide .mp4 and .m3u8 url.

   So you want to use other player, you can do.